icy/git_xy/README.md

   manually.
 More submodules to watch, more issues to handle.
 * `git subtree`:
   Quite similar to `git submodule`, but it doesn't provide fragile pointer.
-  Instead, it fetches all upstream commits and create some merge point in the current repository.
+  Instead, it fetches all upstream commits and creates some merge points in the current repository.
   This way it's more stable than `git submodule`, when you always have a copy of the upstream code in your repository.